Who is montessori?

 Wooden Rainbow

 This wooden rainbow is a playful challenge for the fine motor skills of the hands!
-Shape and color recognition is trained with pleasure when playing with these colorful bows.
+Shape and color recognition is trained with fun playing with these colorful bows.
 But you also challenge children to make their own constructions.

 Wooden Alphabet Board

-The wooden tracking board with the letters of the alphabet helps your child to practice the handwriting skills.
-Pull your finger or the wooden stick over the engraved wood, perfect for 2-4 little ones to learn to write.
-Perfect educational toys to refine fine motor skills.
+The wooden tracing board with the letters of the alphabet helps your child to practice handwriting skills.
+Trace your finger or the wooden stick over the engraved wood, perfect for 2-4 little ones to learn to write.
+Perfect educational toy to refine fine motor skills.
 Of course, children can follow the letters with their fingers or the stick.
-Another suggestion is to fill the letters with natural materials, think of corn, split peas, seeds.
-One side of the board is capitalized and the other side contains the lettering letters of the alphabet.
+Another suggestion is to fill the letters with natural materials, such as corn, split peas, seeds.
+One side of the board is provided with the capital letters and the other side contains the writing letters of the alphabet.

 Re-wood Figures

-Re-wood’s numbers are cut out in the middle.
+Re-wood’s figures are cut down the middle.
 This makes it possible to fill in the numbers and learn in which direction the numbers are written.
 A nice preparation for school learning in group 3.
-But not only can you trace the numbers with this set, you can also have children put the right number of balls on the corresponding number.
-A convenient way to teach children about number comprehension and quantities.
-In short, beautiful development material for preschoolers for home, childcare and for school!
+But not only can you trace the numbers with this set, you can also have children place the correct number of balls on the corresponding number.
+A handy way to teach children about number sense and quantities.
+In short, wonderful development material for preschoolers for home, childcare and school!

 Safari footprints set

-Take a walk through Africa with our footprint stones.
-Discover the kind of animals you can find on the African savannah as you follow their tracks.
-Each stone has an increased texture of a footprint on one side, and on the other hand, the related animal is engraved.
-Beware of the following animals: lion, elephant, rhinoceros, giraffe, hippopotamus, ostrich, cheetah and zebra.
-This array of wild animals will spark a lot of discussion about the food they might eat and whether they are in danger.
+Take a walk through Africa with our footprint bricks.
+Discover the type of animals you can find on the African savannah as you follow their tracks.
+Each stone has a raised texture of a footprint on one side, and the related animal is engraved on the other.
+Look out for the following animals: lion, elephant, rhinoceros, giraffe, hippopotamus, ostrich, cheetah, and zebra.
+This set of wild animals will spark a lot of debate about the food they might eat and whether they are in danger.
 Ideal for talking about conservation and how children relate to the natural world.
 The safari footprints are also ideal to use for messy play and convenient to clean.

 Wooden Sorting Bin (9 compartments)

-This wooden sorting tray is made from sustainably sourced and FSC approved beech wood and is designed to encourage counting, sorting and presenting materials!
+Made from sustainably sourced and FSC-approved beech wood, this wooden sorting tray is designed to encourage counting, sorting, and presenting materials!
 The nine boxes are arranged in a matrix of 3 x 3.
-The wooden sorting bin is perfect to help children sort by certain criteria such as size, shape, number, color or pattern.
-Similarly, it offers plenty of opportunity to explore.
+D wooden sorting bin is perfect for helping children sort by certain criteria, such as size, shape, number, color or pattern.
+Likewise, it offers plenty of opportunity for exploration.
 The size of the sorting scale makes it practical and portable for children to collect objects from outside

 Stamp Rollers (theme forest)

-Discover who is hiding deep in the forest!
+Find out who is hiding deep in the forest!
 These stamp rollers will increase understanding of our natural world and inspire children to ask questions and tell stories.
-Simply print and roll in dough or clay and stamp with the stamps to create beautiful boss scenes.
+Simply press and roll in dough or clay and stomp with the stamps to create beautiful forest scenes.
 Count the rabbits in the burrow, hide the squirrel in the tree trunk and help the spider weave its web, while developing fine motor skills.
-Children can experiment by using different amounts of pressure and rolling in different ways – away, to and over their bodies in the middle.
+Kids can experiment by using different amounts of pressure and rolling in different ways – away, towards and over their body in the middle.

 You may also like